Student Information

 Reilly Hammond is a conservation biologist, educator, and artist whose work bridges wildlife health, community engagement, and technological innovation.

-Reilly has contributed over 3,000 hours to Liberty Wildlife, where she provides hands-on medical care to injured birds, reptiles, and mammals, and has mentored students through ASU’s Bird Buddies and Gombe Archive programs.
-Her work has been presented at the International Society for Behavioral Ecology Congress and the National Science Foundation Long-Term Ecological Research Symposiums.
+Reilly has contributed over 3,000 hours to Liberty Wildlife, where she provides hands-on medical care to injured birds, reptiles, and mammals, and has mentored students through ASU's Bird Buddies and Gombe Archive programs.
+Her work has been presented at the International Society for Behavioral Ecology Congress and the National Science Foundation Long-Term Ecological Research Symposia.

 Education

 M.S.
-Biology, Arizona State University, Expected March 2026
+Biology, Arizona State University, Expected May 2026

 B.S.
 Sustainability, Arizona State University, 2023